 Radio Display Message Condition Action Required XL (Explicit Language Channels) XL on the radio display, after the channel name, indicates content with explicit language.
 These channels, or any others, can be blocked at a customer's request, by calling 1-800-852-XMXM (9696).
-Updating Updating encryption code The encryption code in your receiver is being updated, and no action is required.
+Updating Updating encryption code The encryption code in the receiver is being updated, and no action is required.
 This process should take no longer than 30 seconds.
-No SignI Loss of signal Your system is functioning correctly, but you are in a location that is blocking the XM signal.
-When you move into an open area, the signal should return.
-Loading Acquiring channel audio (after 4 second delay) Your radio system is acquiring and processing audio and text data.
+No SignI Loss of signal The system is functioning correctly, but the vehicle is in a location that is blocking the XM signal.
+When the vehicle is moved into an open area, the signal should return.
+Loading Acquiring channel audio (after 4 second delay) The radio system is acquiring and processing audio and text data.
 No action is needed.
 This message should disappear shortly.
 Off Air Channel not in service This channel is not currently in service.
 Tune to another channel.
 CH Unavl Channel no longer available This previously assigned channel is no longer assigned.
 Tune to another station.
-If this station was one of your presets, you may need to choose another station for that preset button.
+If this station was one of the presets, choose another station for that preset button.
 No Info Artist Name/Feature not available No artist information is available at this time on this channel.
-Your system is working properly.
+The system is working properly.
 No Info Song/Program Title not available No song title information is available at this time on this channel.
-Your system is working properly.
+The system is working properly.